 BOOKING AN MOT: You must use an approved MOT test centre.
 Contact one that shows the blue sign with 3 white triangles.
 All MOT centres have maximum fees that they can charge for vehicle testing.

 MOT CHECK: You can check MOT status of a vehicle online and the date it got tested.
 The data also shows the mileage (odometer reading) and the test pass expiry date.

-MOT EXEMPT: Tractors, goods vehicles powered by electricity, and cars and motorcycles pre 1960 are exempt from MOT.
+MOT EXEMPT: Tractors, goods vehicles powered by electricity, and cars and motorcycles built before the 31st of December 1977 are exempt from MOT.
 Use form V112 as evidence of an MoT test for taxing purposes.

 MOT REMINDERS: You can sign up to get an annual MOT reminder by a text message or by an email.
 The free service informs you one month before your car MOT is due.